atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 ### Test Instructions
 1. Use the keyboard to navigate through interface components and content (including any hidden content).
 1. If the order of content presented affects understanding or function of the content, then check that the focus order matches the same logical order as the order presented visually.

 ### Test Results
 If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.

-## Test Procedure for SC 3.2.3 Consistent Navigation
-### Select/Identify Content
-Set of navigation components used on more than one Web page

-### Test Instructions
-1. Use the keyboard to move the focus through navigation components.
-    1. Check that the order of keyboard focus is the same among major navigation components across pages.
-Navigation components can have different submenus across pages.
-    1. Check that any change in the content order is only the result of a user-initiated change

-### Test Results
-If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.